 Acoustic Comfort is a Team Effort

 Not one product can solve all the noise disturbances in an open space; to master architectural acoustics, it takes a combination of acoustic elements and smart building construction, but more on that later.
-As this list of innovative design elements demonstrates, acoustic solutions are often multi-functional, providing you and the occupants of the spaces you design with environments that are well-light, flexible, beautifully designed, and of course, acoustically comfortable.
+As this list of innovative design elements demonstrates, acoustic solutions are often multi-functional, providing you and the occupants of the spaces you design with environments that are well-lit, flexible, beautifully designed, and of course, acoustically comfortable.

 Article Banner: Photos of ZIPPO Acoustic Sofa by Pedrali & HIP Lounge Chair provided by MSL Interiors (with permission).